Nepal Bar Association

 The Nepal Bar Association (NBA) is the parent bar association of all the bar units throughout Nepal.

 Established in 1956, Nepal Bar Association has been fundamental in the development of the legal field in Nepal.
-It has played a vital role in the bar and bench relation, independence of judiciary, human rights, people's movement and the overall development of the legal field in Nepal.
+It has played a vital role in the bar and bench relation, independence of judiciary, human rights, people's movements and the overall development of the legal field in Nepal.